samsuh/2026-journal/README.md

 - C major (octave, CEG

 following the 'play, skip, play, skip, play' pattern on the intervals,
-- CEG - starting with CEG the root.
+- CEG - starting with CEG the root. then drop the lowest note, and add the next skip+play.
 - EGB - the next note would be playing the dim7 B note.
 C+EGB makes it C with an E minor (minor 3 in  key of C).
 - GBD - After E minor, next would then be a D note.
 C+E+ **GBD** which would be a G major chord the Major 5.
 - BDF - C+E+G+**BDF**, the B diminished 7 (all still in the key of C).